jackson-mejia/academic-kickstart/content/authors/admin/_index.md

   # url:

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student in economics at MIT and a Visiting Fellow at the Foundation for Research on Equal Opportunity.
-My research interests are in macroeconomics and public finance.
+bio: In the same way that some people are labor economists, I am a capital economist.

 interests:
   - Macroeconomics